 Break away from screens and city clamor to the calm of Starved Rock State Park this fall.

-Chicago’s wealth of opportunity and world-class social scene means that many of us become all too comfortable passing week on week in the Windy City and forgetting to take a break from the urban monotony.
-With a plethora of parks and our wonderful lakefront, it can be easy to take in those little doses of nature and feel like we need not venture elsewhere while at the same time, in our digitally-dominated era, Netflix and other such platforms offer all the escapism we need after a long day at work.
+Chicago’s wealth of opportunity and world-class social scene means many of us become all too comfortable passing week on week in the Windy City and forgetting to take a break from the urban monotony.
+With many parks and our wonderful lakefront, it can be easy to take in those little doses of nature and feel like we need not venture elsewhere.
+At the same time, in our digitally-dominated era, Netflix and other such platforms offer all the escapism we need after a long day at work.

 No matter how much we love Chicago, breaking away from the hustle and bustle of the big city, even just for a day or two, has undeniable benefits for the mind, body, and soul.
 We all need time to unplug ourselves, breathe fresh air, and reconnect with nature to create distance from the relentless demands of work, schedules, and technology.